-BOARD OF DIRECTORS
+BOARD OF DIRECTORS & ADVISORY COUNCIL

-Janelle Breese Biagioni
+Janelle Breese Biagioni, RPC, MPCC

-Founder & Chair
+Founder & CEO

 The year before the life-altering loss of her husband, she had lost her brother (39), who sustained a brain hemorrhage.
 And two weeks before her husband died, one of her closest friends (43) who also suffered a brain injury three years prior, succumbed to a brain tumour.
 Within 18 months three of the most important people in her life were gone—all due to brain injuries.